Sanaa Shebbani

 Sanaa Shebbani (Arabic: سناء شباني) is a Lebanese children's writer and translator.
-She wrote one play and has published more than 90 children books.
-In 2010, UNESCO, Regional Bureau, Beirut, published her story book for youth " Hatta Ankoulouka Ila Alami" as being chosen after attending a workshop as part of the program Beirut, World Book Capital, 2009: "Reinforcing the Cultural Diversity in the Storybooks Dedicated to Youth".
-In 2012, her book "What Have You Decided, Malik?" won the Sharjah Award for Children's Book.
-In 2017, her book "The Battle of Antara Ibn Shaddad" was shortlisted for Etisalat Award for Arabic Children's Literature for Young Adult's Book category.
-In 2022, her story book "Ziyara Gheir Moutakaa: Gibran Khalil Gibran" was considered distinguished for excellence by the International Board on Books for Young People (IBBY) Honour List 2022.
+She wrote one play and has published more than 90 children's books.
+In 2010, UNESCO, Regional Bureau, Beirut, published her story book for youth Hatta Ankoulouka Ila Alami as she was chosen after attending a workshop as part of the program Beirut, World Book Capital, 2009: Reinforcing the Cultural Diversity in the Storybooks Dedicated to Youth.
+In 2012, her book What Have You Decided, Malik? won the Sharjah Award for Children's Book.
+In 2017, her book The Battle of Antara Ibn Shaddad was shortlisted for Etisalat Award for Arabic Children's Literature in the Young Adult's Book category.
+In 2022, her story book Ziyara Gheir Moutakaa: Gibran Khalil Gibran was considered distinguished for excellence by the International Board on Books for Young People (IBBY) Honour List 2022.